Many of the brand and reputational risks that businesses face are like Monty Python’s take on the Spanish Inquisition — nobody expects them.

 Meaning savvy businesses need to be aware of the biggest reputational risks – and try to learn from the mistakes of others.

-So, here’s our guide to nine of the biggest reputational risks a business can face – including some infamous examples of companies that suffered reputational damage.
+So, here’s our guide to nine of the biggest reputational risks examples a business can face – including some infamous examples of companies that suffered reputational damage.

 From Samsung’s exploding phones to Peloton’s faulty treadmills, a dodgy product is one of the greatest perils a company can face.

 From forgery and fraud to market manipulation and asset misappropriation, white-collar crime is all too common in the business world.
+Poor corporate governance often allows these issues to escalate, creating significant reputational risks.

 As if a data breach weren’t enough, a series of IT glitches – including one in 2023 that led to 175 flight cancellations – have further harmed BA’s reputation.

-Unlike the first three reputational risks, this one comes from third-party relationships
+Unlike the first three reputational risks, this one comes from third-party relationships.

 Today, almost every business associates with or relies on third-party vendors such as suppliers, subcontractors, and software providers.